 Property Damage Claim:

 This is the claim for the damage or destruction of their bike, motorcycle or car and any other personal property items.
 (For instance, we often have pedestrian accident cases where the client is obviously not on an vehicle, but does suffer damage or destruction to some of the personal items he or she had with them at the time of the accident.
 Items most frequently damaged or destroyed are iPhones, sunglasses, clothing, computers, etc.) The client is entitled to receive money to repair or replace these items.

 Loss of Use Damages:

 In addition, the client may be entitled to money for the loss of use of these items (the time that they were not able to use the items because they were broken or gone.)
 Most common is the loss of use of one’s vehicle (bicycle, motorcycle or car) due to an accident caused by a third party.
 When your vehicle is destroyed, you are entitled to the reasonable value of the loss of use of your vehicle for the amount of time it should reasonably take you to replace the vehicle.
 So, you take the reasonable rental value for renting a similar vehicle (usually around $25-50 per day) and multiply that by the number of days you are without the vehicle.

-The bottom line is that if a client comes to us prior to resolving their property damage claim on their own (which can be really simple if they have comprehensive insurance coverage of their own), we assist them with this portion of their case as a courtesy.
+The bottom line is that if a client comes to us here at Sally Morin Personal Injury Lawyers prior to resolving their property damage claim on their own (which can be really simple if they have comprehensive insurance coverage of their own), we assist them with this portion of their case as a courtesy.
 We do NOT take any portion of the money we help them recover for the property damage or loss of use damages.
 We do however earn a fee (the percentages are set out in our fee agreement) on the bodily injury portion of the case, which is separate from the property damage claim.